User Guide Cancel

 After Effects scripts use the Adobe ExtendScript language, which is an extended form of JavaScript.
 ExtendScript files have the .jsx or .jsxbin filename extension.

-For a description of the scripting capabilities available with After Effects, see the After Effects Scripting Guide on the After Effects Developer Center.
+For a description of the scripting capabilities available with After Effects, refer to After Effects Scripting Guide.

 Load and run scripts